kyma-project/community/guidelines/add-monitoring-to-component-docs.md

   selector:
     app: demo-service
 ```
-- Dashboard for this application will be available in Grafana `Services` dashboard as `demo-service` in namespace `stage`.
+- The dashboard for this application is available in Grafana under **General > Services**.
+To display it, select `demo-service` in the `stage` Namespace.